-Amounts paid to eligible states and local governments were based on 2019 population data from the US Census Bureau as well as latest available data from the Bureau of Labor Statistics at the time of the issuance of Treasury's Interim Final Rule.
-Treasury made a determination to allocate payments to tribal governments based on enrollment and employment data as well as consultation with tribal leaders.
+Amounts paid to eligible states and local governments were based on 2019 population data from the US Census Bureau as well as latest available data from the Bureau of Labor Statistics at the time of the issuance of Treasury's Interim Final Rule, May 17, 2021.
+Treasury made a determination to allocate payments to tribal governments based on enrollment reported to the Bureau of Indian Affairs and employment data as well as consultation with tribal leaders.

-Prior to receipt of award funds, all eligible entities are required to execute a Financial Assistance Agreement, which includes the Award Terms and Conditions that recipients must comply with in carrying out the objectives of their award.
-As a condition of receiving payment from the Fund, States, the District of Columbia, and U.S. Territories executed a Financial Assistance Agreement that included the required section 602(d)(1) certification.
-Tribal and Local governments are not required to provide such certification as a condition of receiving payment under the Fund.
-Eligible entities are expected to use the direct payments to meet pandemic response needs and rebuild a strong, more equitable economy as the country recovers.
+Prior to receipt of award funds, all eligible entities are required to execute a Financial Assistance Agreement, which includes the Award Terms and Conditions that recipients must comply with in carrying out the objectives of their award, as well as the certification required at 42 USC 802(d)(1).
+Tribal and Local governments are not required to provide such certification as a condition of receiving payment under SLFRF.
+Eligible entities are required to use their award funds as set forth at 42 USC sections 802(c)(1) and 803(c)(1) and Treasury's Final Rule, 31